SJLewer/MechaCar_Statistical_Analysis/README.md

 Use statistical analysis to gain insight for the manufacturing team to address AutosRUs prototype production issues.

 ## Linear Regression to Predict MPG
-HYPOTHESIS: The slope of the linear model is zero.
+NULL HYPOTHESIS: The slope of the linear model is zero.
 Meaning, there is no significant linear relationship and each dependent value would be determined by random chance and error.

 RESULTS: